oonisim/Apache-Spark-Installation/README.md

 ```

 #### SELinux
-For K8S pods to be able to access the host files, need to align or relabel the files, or need to configure POD security contexts.
-To avoid these steps, for this experimental K8s deployment, disable SELinux.
+For Spark pods to be able to access the host files, need to align or relabel the files, or need to configure POD security contexts.
+To avoid these steps, for this experimental Spark deployment, disable SELinux.
 DO NOT in real environments.

 **/etc/sysconfig/selinux**
 ```